yonatanu/MedVAE/README.md

 For more information, please check our [inference documentation](/documentation/inference.md) and [demo](documentation/demo.ipynb).

 ## 📎 Citation
-If you find this repository useful for your work, please cite the cite the original paper:
+If you find this repository useful for your work, please cite the following paper:

 ```bibtex
 @article{varma2025medvae,